in response to: I was excited to hear that there was a steakhouse open on the Sunshine Coast ! I ...

 Eggs Benny is to die for!!
 Best serving staff I have experienced on the Coast and the food never disappoints.
 Great cooks, great staff, great times!

-in response to: 14 people there to back up ...
+in response to: 14 people there to back up my claims , many more customers since have supported my claim . ...

 My family visits sirens all the time and the food and service is always excellent.
 You must have caught your server at a bad momeNT so give them another chance we don't want to see another great restaurant close down .
 Let's support our local businesses.